-The U.S. Environmental Protection Agency (EPA) recently announced a $275 million Water Infrastructure Finance and Innovation Act (WIFIA) loan to the Sewerage and Water Board of New Orleans to modernize the city’s aging and storm-damaged sewer system.
+Today (Tuesday, Dec.
+7), the U.S. Environmental Protection Agency (EPA) announced a $275 million Water Infrastructure Finance and Innovation Act (WIFIA) loan to the Sewerage and Water Board of New Orleans to modernize the city’s aging and storm-damaged sewer system.

 “Earlier this year, President Biden visited New Orleans and heard firsthand about the challenges with water infrastructure.
 Today, we are proud to partner with the city through WIFIA,” said EPA Assistant Administrator for Water Radhika Fox.
 “This low-cost loan will save the city money while supporting critical upgrades to bolster climate resiliency and better protect vulnerable communities.
 This project illustrates the critical water infrastructure improvements that will be achieved under the Bipartisan Infrastructure Law.”